emdashdrupal/Carto/Home.md

 ## Set custom export options

 The second tab is the Custom Export tab, where you can customize what you export.
-Normally the options in this tab can’t be changed at once, because the options aren't applicable to the current selected file format will be disabled.
+The options that display depend on the file format you selected on the General tab.

 ![Default Interface of the Custom Export tab](src/Carto-Custom-Export-tab-Default.png)

-Here’s a table of available features provided by Carto:
+These are the features you can customize:

 | Feature Name | Category | Contents | Image |
 | ------------ | -------- | -------- |:-----:|